lindig/erg-adjust/README.md

 relative to the split for a 30 minute at rate 20 ("30R20") workout.
 These splits should be considered just a starting point.
 The estimation might not be correct and individual physiology varies - some people are better sprinters than endurance athletes and vice versa.
+Especially on the fast end athletes will know their times and splits and would not have to rely on this table.

 |2k     |2k/500 |2k/500|5k     |5k/500 |5k/500|*30R20/500*|UT1/500|UT1/500|UT2/500|UT2/500|
 |------:|------:|-----:|------:|------:|-----:|--------:|------:|------:|------:|------:|